 TREE OF KNOWLEDGE

-Victors original work of art, The Tree of Knowledge was created from ceramic, standing 44.5 inches tall.
-Carvel was asked to re-create the iconic artwork at 8’ tall while maintaining its look and feel.
-After scanning, digital touch up and scaling, The Tree of Knowledge was milled from a spray applied masonry material, given a steel interior armature and painted to match the originals vibrant and impactful color.
-Throughout the design, fabrication and installation process, a commitment to achieve an authentic reproduction by our team of artists led this work to a truly successful conclusion.
+Victor Cicansky's original work, Tree of Knowledge, was created from ceramic, standing 44.5 inches tall.
+Carvel was asked to re-create the iconic artwork at 8 feet tall while maintaining the look and feel of the original.
+After scanning, digital touch up, and scaling, the Tree of Knowledge was milled from a spray-applied masonry material, given a steel interior armature, and painted to match the original's vibrant and impactful colour.
+Throughout the design, fabrication, and installation process, Carvel's commitment to achieve an authentic reproduction by the members of our skilled team led this work to a truly successful conclusion.